ryu-dayo/chimo-chimo-loop/README.md

 A lightweight userscript that adds a small control bar with Picture-in-Picture (PiP) and Loop toggles to HTML5 videos.

 > Primarily tested on **Safari for macOS**.
-> Chromium browsers (e.g. Edge) also work on many sites, but behavior may vary.
+> Also compatible with Chromium browsers (e.g. Edge), though functionality and visual performance may vary.

 ## Features